ichie-benjamin/laravel-crud-resource-generator/README.md

 An intelligent code generator for Laravel framework that will save you time!
 This awesome tool will help you generate resources like views, controllers, routes, migrations, languages and/or form-requests!
 It is extremely flexible and customizable to cover many on the use cases.
 It is shipped with cross-browsers compatible template, along with a client-side validation to modernize your application.

-For full documentation and live demo please visit <a href="https://crestapps.com/laravel-code-generator/docs/2.3" target="_blank" title="Laravel Code Generator Documentation">IchieBenjamin.com</a>
+For full documentation and live demo please visit <a href="https://crestapps.com/laravel-code-generator/docs/2.3" target="_blank" title="Laravel Code Generator Documentation">crestapps.com</a>

-**Note: ** The available documentation is for versions <= 2.2.
-The documentation for vertion 2.3+ is very similar with some exceptions.
-Please review the <a href="https://github.com/IchieBenjamin/laravel-code-generator/blob/master/CHANGELOG.md" title="ChangeLog">Change Log</a> to get a list of the changes.
+**Note: ** The this is fork of CrestApps/laravel-code-generator, all credit should go the creator
 ## Features

 <ul>
-	<li>One step installation when using Laravel 5.5+</li>
+	<li>One step installation when using Laravel 10+</li>
 	<li>Create very clean, reusable and highly readable code to build on.</li>
 	<li>Create full resources using a single command with <strong>migration</strong> or from <strong>existing database</strong>.</li>
 	<li>Creates full resources for all of the existing tables in the database using one command.</li>